 - 2. Where the revised targets referred to in Article 13.4 are found consistent with, and adequately contributing to, the European Union-wide targets, the Commission shall notify the Member State(s) thereof at the latest two months after reception of the revised targets. - 3.
-Where the revised performance targets and the appropriate measures are still not consistent with, and adequately contributing to, the European Union-wide targets, the Commission may decide, at the latest two months after reception of the revised targets and in accordance with the procedure referred to in Article 5(3) of the framework Regulation, that the Member State(s) concerned shall take corrective measures. - 4.
+Where the revised performance targets and the appropriate measures are still not consistent with, and adequately contributing to, the European Union-wide targets, the Commission may decide, in accordance with the procedure referred to in Article 5(3) of the framework Regulation that the Member State(s) concerned shall take corrective measures. - 4.
 Such decision shall identify precisely which target(s) has / have to be revised and the rationale of the Commission's assessment.
 It may contain the level of performance expected for those targets in order to allow the Member State(s) concerned to take the appropriate corrective measures, and/or contain suggestions for such appropriate measures. - 5.
 At the latest two months after the Commission's decision, the corrective measures adopted by the Member State(s) concerned shall be communicated to the Commission, together with the elements showing how consistency with the Commission's decision is ensured.